opnsense/docs/source/development/components/acl.rst

    user)
 #.
 One or more groups for that user, stored in system/group which
    contains priv sections.
 #.
-A php file binding the priv section content to a page mask (including
+A PHP file binding the priv section content to a page mask (including
    wildcards)

-Our temporary solution is to keep the user and the group in place and replace the php file with a simple config in the model which uses the same mask construction there was in the old codebase.
+Our temporary solution is to keep the user and the group in place and replace the PHP file with a simple config in the model which uses the same mask construction there was in the old codebase.
 To bind priv to pages, edit models/OPNsense/Core/ACL\_Legacy\_Page\_Map.txt

 --------------
-Usage from php
+Usage from PHP
 --------------

-Using the system from php is rather simple:
+Using the system from PHP is rather simple:

 .. code-block:: php